drewdeponte/git-ps-book/src/tool/change-is-hard.md

 ## Stage 3

-Hopefully after living in Stage 2 for a while you have seen more value and realize that there is an extremly valuable Methodology out there that can help you understand how best to think through breaking down a problem into small logical ideally indepent patches.
+Hopefully after living in Stage 2 for a while you have seen more value and realize that there is an extremely valuable Methodology out there that can help you understand how best to think through breaking down a problem into small logical ideally independent patches.
 So you read the documentation around the Methodology and start applying the practices to your work with Git Patch Stack unlocking it's full potential.